MWilliamson1247/RandomScientificPaper/README.md

 # RandomScientificPaper
-basic code for opening a random, recent scientific journal covered by Science Daily
+Basic code for opening a random, recent scientific journal covered by Science Daily.
+Not slick or sophisticated, but should work.
+Use as a conceptual template to build a better random scientific paper generator.